jmwalls/lcmsend/README.md

 * Print enums/consts in dialog so that users can easily complete fields, or even better, somehow associate enums/consts with type and have drop-down menu.
-* Accept that the python lcmtypes were not designed for full introspection and explore a java implementation.
+* Explore a java implementation.

 ###Run
 -----